boa50/disaster-response/README.md

 The models folder contains the machine learning saved models.

+The app folder has the app's files for the web project.
+It was based on the Udacity's Data Scientist Nanodegree Program.

 The notebooks folder contains jupyter notebooks used to analyze the datasets.

 These notebooks were copied from the Udacity Data Scientist Nanodegree Program.